Commissioner General (China)

 Commissioner General or General Commissioner (总警监 (zǒng jǐng jiān)) is the highest police rank in the People's Police of China.
 The Premier of the State Council confers the rank on individuals appointed at the ministerial level.

-The uniform shirt of a Commissioner General is white, as with other senior ranks of the People's Police, and the emblem on the shoulder boards is that of the National Emblem of the People's Republic of China surrounded by olive branches.
+The uniform shirt of a Commissioner General is white, as with other senior ranks of the People's Police, and the emblem on the shoulder boards is that of the national emblem of China surrounded by olive branches.

 Use

 Since Tao Siju, successive Ministers of Public Security and Ministers of State Security have been awarded the rank of Commissioner General upon entry into office.